noahgift/noahgift/README.md

 * [✨Pragmatic AI Labs builds courses on edX](https://insight.paiml.com/d69)
 * [ 💬 Join our Discord community](https://discord.gg/ZrjWxKay)

-NOTE:  All code in GitHub in all repos and organizations is licensed [ATTRIBUTION-NONCOMMERCIAL-SHAREALIKE 4.0 INTERNATIONAL](https://creativecommons.org/licenses/by-nc-sa/4.0/) and this license supercedes any stated license in individual repos.
-Training AI models on source code is prohibited.
+**NOTE:**  All code in GitHub in all repos and organizations is licensed [ATTRIBUTION-NONCOMMERCIAL-SHAREALIKE 4.0 INTERNATIONAL](https://creativecommons.org/licenses/by-nc-sa/4.0/) and this license supercedes any stated license in individual repos.  **Training AI models on source code is prohibited**.
 Due to my ethical, security and leadership concerns about Microsoft, OpenAI, and Copilot I am migrating OFF GitHub to GitLab.
 You can find me here:  [https://gitlab.com/noahgift](https://gitlab.com/noahgift)

 What currently keeps me busy is working as the founder of [✨Pragmatic AI Labs which builds courses on edX](https://insight.paiml.com/d69) and as an [Executive in Residence at the Duke MIDS (Data Science)](https://www.coursera.org/instructor/noahgift) and Duke AI Product Management program and as a consultant and author in Cloud Computing, Big Data, DevOps, and MLOps.
 The following visual resume is a good idea to show the kinds of things I have worked on in my life.
 I am a Rust Fanatic.